 Butz et al. 2011 proposed a method to discriminate between errors related to unaccounted light scattering effects and other sources of error using ocean-glint observations.
-The method has been demonstrated using measurements of the Thermal And Near infrared Sensor for carbon Observation (TANSO) Fourier Transform Spectrometer (FTS) onboard GOSAT.
-Figure 3-3 (adapted from Butz et al., 2013) motivates the general concept by comparing the total column concentration of molecular oxygen ([O2]) retrieved from TANSO-FTS O2 A-band (~13 100 cm-1) spectra to [O2] calculated with high accuracy from meteorological support data.
+The method has been demonstrated using measurements of the TANSO-FTS onboard GOSAT.
+Figure 7 (adapted from Butz et al., 2013) motivates the general concept by comparing the total column concentration of molecular oxygen ($[O_2]$) retrieved from TANSO-FTS O_2 A-band (~13 100 cm-1) spectra to [O2] calculated with high accuracy from meteorological support data.
 The retrievals neglect any (particulate as well as molecular) light scattering effects and, thus, deviations between meteorological and retrieved [O2] are to be expected.
-Figure 3-3, however, shows that these deviations exhibit a quite different pattern for land-nadir and ocean-glint observations.
+Figure 7, however, shows that these deviations exhibit a quite different pattern for land-nadir and ocean-glint observations.
 For land nadir, the distribution scatters rather symmetrically about the occurrence peak with a long tail to strong overestimation as well as underestimation.
 For ocean glint, in contrast, the distribution exhibits a sharp "upper edge" and wide lower tail.
 The occurrence peak for ocean glint is offset to lower retrieved [O2] with respect to the land-nadir retrievals.
-The rationale to explain the observed pattern assumes that, for ocean glint, virtually all scattering effects result in a shortening of the lightpath while, for land nadir, scattering effects can have a lightpath enhancing as well as a lightpath shortening effect.
-Lightpath enhancement typically requires a scattering event at the Earth's surface, which, however, is dark for the off-glint ocean.
-Retrievals of [O2] from oceanglint observations therefore virtually always suffer from unaccounted net lightpath shortening and, thus, yield an underestimation of the true [O2] if the retrieval algorithm neglects light scattering effects.
-For land nadir, the trade-off between lightpath shortening and lightpath enhancement is largely controlled by surface albedo, which typically varies substantially for land surfaces.
+The rationale to explain the observed pattern assumes that, for ocean glint, virtually all scattering effects result in a shortening of the light path while, for land nadir, scattering effects can have a light path enhancing as well as a light path shortening effect.
+Light path enhancement typically requires a scattering event at the Earth's surface, which, however, is dark for the off-glint ocean.
+Retrievals of [O2] from ocean glint observations therefore virtually always suffer from unaccounted net light path shortening and, thus, yield an underestimation of the true $[O_2]$ if the retrieval algorithm neglects light scattering effects.
+For land nadir, the trade-off between light path shortening and light path enhancement is largely controlled by surface albedo, which typically varies substantially for land surfaces.
 This rationale fits the pattern observed in Figure 7, explaining the sharp upper edge and wide lower tail for ocean glint as well as the rather symmetric distribution for land nadir.